Talk to a licensed agent today — it doesn’t cost a thing to learn more about Aetna® Dual Eligible Special Needs Plans!

 If you are eligible for both Medicare and Medicaid, you may be eligible for an Aetna® Dual Eligible Special Needs Plan (D-SNP).

-*FOR FINANCIAL STRESS AND INFLAMMATION/CYTOKINES: Saumel L, Szanton SL, Fedarko NS et al. Leveraging naturally occurring variation in financial stress to examine associations with inflammatory burden among older adults.
+*FOR FINANCIAL STRESS AND INFLAMMATION/CYTOKINES: Samuel L, Szanton SL, Fedarko NS et al. Leveraging naturally occurring variation in financial stress to examine associations with inflammatory burden among older adults.
 Journal of Epidemiology and Community Health.
 November 2020; 74: 892-897.
+Accessed September 6, 2024.

-*FOR ELIGIBILITY FOR THE SENIOR FARMER’S MARKET NUTRITION PROGRAM: U.S. Department of Agriculture.
+*FOR ELIGIBILITY FOR THE SENIORS FARMERS MARKET NUTRITION PROGRAM: U.S. Department of Agriculture.
 The Emergency Food Assistance Program.
 Strengthening the nation’s nutrition safety net and supporting American Agriculture.
-Accessed December 7, 2023.
+Accessed September 6, 2024.

-*FOR THE NCOA BenefitsCheckUp: National Council on Aging.
+*FOR THE NCOA BENEFITSCHECKUP: National Council on Aging.
 BenefitsCheckUp.
-Accessed December 7, 2023.
+Accessed September 6, 2024.

 To send a complaint to Aetna, call the Plan or the number on your member ID card.
 To send a complaint to Medicare, call 1-800-MEDICARE (TTY users should call 1-877-486-2048), 24 hours a day/7 days a week.
 If your complaint involves a broker or agent, be sure to include the name of the person when filing your grievance.